TonyRiches17/se_project_react/README.md

 ## Description

-This project is has the make up of a social media website, that enables you to upload a profile picture with accompanying bio information.
-You can upload pictures and solicit likes below them.
+This project is a website designed to give the user suggestions on what to wear, given the temperature and weather of your current location.
+It is filtered by weather, and has a profile and a main page for viewing, adding, and deleting clothing items.

 ### Technologies Used